github/docs/content/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key.md

 {% windows %}
 {% data reusables.gpg.x-509-key %}
 {% note %}
-If you are using a WSL2-based Linux on Windows you can replace `smimesign` with `smimesign.exe` on the WSL2 distro's git config and it'll sign using the Windows binary / certificate store.
+If you are using a WSL2-based Linux on Windows you can follow the Windows instructions replacing `smimesign` with `smimesign.exe` on the WSL2 distro's git config and it will sign using the Windows binary / certificate store.
 {% endnote %}
 {% endwindows %}